 As part of our broader mission, JUST is engaged in a multi-year initiative to track and advance racial equity in corporate America by providing market participants with the tools and resources they need to incentivize action and build a more just and inclusive economy.
-This ongoing work includes polling the public to elevate their voice and priorities, working with partners to develop racial equity reporting standards, tracking corporate actions and best practices, producing research and analysis to reveal the ongoing state of play as well as the business and investor case for continued action, as well as collaborating with investors to incentivize investments in companies leading the way.
+This ongoing work includes establishing the Corporate Racial Equity Alliance along with partners PolicyLink and FSG, polling the public to elevate their voice and priorities, developing racial equity reporting standards and recommendations for corporate leaders, tracking corporate actions and best practices, producing research and analysis to reveal the ongoing state of play as well as the business and investor case for continued action, as well as collaborating with investors to incentivize investments in companies leading the way.

 Tracking Diversity and Equity at America’s Largest Companies

 In April 2021, JUST Capital launched a comprehensive Tracker of how the largest public U.S. employers are advancing racial equity within their workplaces and their communities – providing a clear picture of disclosure on 22 key measures of diversity, equity, and inclusion, from workforce demographics to pay equity to anti-discrimination policies.

 - Pay Equity Analysis Is a Critical Step to Advancing Racial Equity in Corporate America

 - Companies Committed to Advancing Racial Equity Need to Have a Response to Mass Incarceration